 Renee Martin-Nagle

-Renee Martin-Nagle, Secretary/Treasurer of the Omega Board of Directors, is beginning her second career as a visiting scholar at the Environmental Law Institute in Washington, DC, where she specializes in global freshwater issues.
-Her first career, which lasted for 25 years, was devoted to aviation.
-For more than two decades, she served as the head lawyer for Airbus Americas, retiring in 2011 as vice president, general counsel, chief compliance officer, head of environmental affairs, corporate secretary, and a member of the board of directors.
+Renee Martin-Nagle, former Secretary/Treasurer of the Omega Board of Directors, is devoting her second career to environmental issues, dividing her energies between aviation and global fresh water.
+She is president and chief executive officer of A Ripple Effect PLC, a visiting scholar at the Environmental Law Institute in Washington, DC, and a freelance journalist with OOSKAnews, a global water publication.
+During her first career, she served for more than 20 years as the head lawyer for Airbus Americas, retiring in 2011 as vice president, general counsel, chief compliance officer, head of environmental affairs, corporate secretary, and a member of the board of directors.

-Renee Martin-Nagle’s spiritual training began with the Sisters of Mercy and the Franciscan priests, whose philosophy of service continues to guide her, and she has gone on to explore kabbalistic healing, Buddhism, Taoism, and shamanism.
+Renee’s spiritual training began with the Sisters of Mercy and the Franciscan priests, whose philosophy of service continues to guide her, and she has gone on to explore Kabbalistic healing, Buddhism, Taoism, and shamanism.
 For nearly 15 years, Omega has been opening spiritual pathways for her, and she is honored to serve on the board of directors.